ajgrs/collaboration_and_competition/README.md

 Python 3.6, Numpy 1.15.1, Pytorch 0.4.0, UnityEnvironment.

 <h3>6.
 Credits</h3>
 The baseline implementation of the DDPG algorithm was taken from here https://github.com/higgsfield/RL-Adventure-2.
-It was so elegantly implemented that we just had to use it as our first try in cracking the Reacher environment :-)
+It was so elegantly implemented that we just had to use it :-)